sheetal9717/React-Flask-App/README.md

 2) Start the frontend
   $ yarn start
   Open browser with http://localhost:3000
-3) Start the Flask backend at http://localhost:5000 using :
+3) Start the Flask backend using :
   $ yarn start-api
+  Open brwoser with http://localhost:5000/country to see fetched data from API.

 NOTE: